Eczbek/xieite/docs/namespaces/containers/structures/matrix/1/operators/array_subscript.md

 &nbsp;

 ## Description
 Accesses a value by indices for every dimension.
-May throw `std::out_of_range` if the number of indices does not match the number of dimensions, or `std::range_error` if an index is outside its respective dimension.

 &nbsp;